Sunday, June 29, 2025

 1. Loss of Representativeness: Over-reliance on micro-location variables in AVM and CAMA models can result in models that are too specific to the sales sample used in the modeling process.
 When models are heavily dependent on sales samples using numerous micro-location surface variables, they can become "overfitted" to that specific sample.
 While these models may achieve impressive statistics, such as high R-squared values and low coefficient of dispersion (COD), within the modeling sample, this precision is often an illusion when applied to the broader property population.
 In other words, this lack of generalizability or representativeness can lead to distorted property values in areas where the variables do not accurately reflect the broader population.

 2. Multicollinearity Issues: The excessive use of micro-location variables can exacerbate multicollinearity problems within the model, leading to unreliable estimates and inflated model performance metrics, such as R-squared and COD, which can mask the underlying issues.
 Ignoring multicollinearity can result in misleading conclusions and inaccurate predictions.
-Micro-location variables, by their very nature, often exhibit high correlation with each other and with fundamental property characteristics; for instance, a "proximity to park" variable might correlate strongly with a "neighborhood amenities score."
+Micro-location variables, by their very nature, often exhibit high correlations with one another and with fundamental property characteristics; for instance, a "proximity to park" variable might correlate strongly with a "neighborhood amenities score."
 When these variables are highly correlated (multicollinear), they convey redundant information to the model, which can lead to inaccurate predictions.

 4. Model Interpretability: Models that heavily rely on micro-location variables may become overly complex and difficult to interpret.
 Users may struggle to understand the underlying relationships between variables and may not be able to explain the rationale behind the model's predictions.
 This lack of transparency can erode trust in the model's outputs.
 However, by selecting micro-location variables that provide unique explanatory power and are not highly correlated with existing variables (or each other), technicians can ensure that the model remains stable and interpretable.
-Similarly, users can gain a better understanding of the impact of these variables on the predicted values, leading to greater confidence in the model's outputs and facilitating more informed decision-making.
+Similarly, users can better understand the impact of these variables on the predicted values, increasing confidence in the model's outputs and facilitating more informed decision-making.

 5. Vulnerability to Changes: Micro-location variables are often subject to external changes such as urban development, zoning regulations, or environmental factors.
 Models heavily dependent on these variables may struggle to adapt to shifting conditions, leading to outdated or inaccurate property valuations.
 By including a select set of micro-location variables that have been rigorously tested for representativeness and multicollinearity, the model can be more flexible and adaptable to changing conditions.
 These variables can enable the model to adapt to evolving market dynamics, regulatory changes, or other external factors that may influence property valuations.